-Therefore, like Eunjoo Kim, a speaker who works at Google, who said that he did not intend to work in the United States originally.
-He only followed his husband, who needed to switch jobs.
-What he did was only to understand himself at every step, walk towards the direction he liked, work hard with passion, and then achieve his current success.
+Therefore, like Eunjoo Kim, a speaker who works at Google, who said that she did not intend to work in the United States originally.
+She only followed his husband, who needed to switch jobs.
+What she did was only to understand herself at every step, walk towards the direction she liked, work hard with passion, and then achieve her current success.

 For me, my family role transformation was also a result of discovering that my child has special needs, which forced me to switch roles.
 Along the way, I deeply felt the impact of traditional thinking on our subconscious, which can greatly influence us.
 We may be pursuing a role that we don’t actually want to become, and sacrifice our careers.
 Or perhaps because we can’t find a good partner, even though we are in the workplace, our self-evaluation is low.

-When we are not clear about what we are and what we want, We will feel like a candle burning at both ends, such as taking care of children, working outside, considering our husband’s feelings, taking care of our children’s growth, respecting our husband, and keeping ourselves beautiful.
+When we are not clear about what we are and what we want, We will feel like a candle burning at both ends, such as taking care of children, working outside, considering our husband’s feelings,and keeping ourselves beautiful.
 We can never do enough, and we cannot maintain a 25-year-old appearance and figure like celebrities, earn the same amount of money as our husbands and be economically independent, be a good mother, and also be a wise and virtuous wife.

 It is precisely because women have too many choices now that we cannot have them all.
 We must recognize ourselves, what we are suitable for, what we want, what we can do, and what we like.
 Finding our own position is a prerequisite for being an outstanding woman.